 I began choosing YA books for my kids when they were 12/13 and had become bored with MG (middle grade) books.
 Trust me when I say that it didn't take me long to realize that the ratings for YA weren't good enough.
-I was going to have to read or skim through everything they wanted to buy until I felt they were old enough to choose for themselves.
+I was going to have to read or skim through everything they wanted to buy until I felt they were old enough to choose for themselves (for my kids: 14).

 As an author, I can't invent a book category.
-Amazon and B&N give me category choices when I publish.
-My category (YA) contains no separation between 14-16 year olds and 17-ups.
-The best I can do is include, in the book description, my own warning/disclaimer - and that's what I've done since I first published Between the Lines.
+Amazon and B&N give publishers and indie authors category choices at publication.
+My current category (YA) contains no separation between 14-16 year olds and 17-ups.
+The best I can do is include, in the book description, my own warning/disclaimer, and that's what I've done since I first published Between the Lines.

 And please, before you assume that indie authors are running hell-bent-for-leather into sexual situations that no traditional publisher would ever condone, please go read Looking for Alaska (Printz Honor Book), Perfect Chemistry (NY Times Bestseller), Going Too Far, The DUFF, The Sky is Everywhere, the Wicked Lovely series, The Wolves of Mercy Falls series... all of which are amazing, wonderful, traditionally-published, "Young Adult" labeled books with edgy content.